Post Malone, Victoria Monét and more to grace Outside Lands stages

 The annual Outside Lands music festival held in Golden Gate Park announced its August lineup on Tuesday, and it is full of big names.

-Tyler, the Creator, The Killers and the one and only Grace Jones were listed as headliners for the show.
+Tyler, the Creator, The Killers and the one and only Grace Jones were listed as headliners for the show along with The Postal Service, Kaytranada, Jungle, Chris Lake and Gryffin.
 Snoh Alalegra, Young the Giant, Schoolboy Q and Reneé Rapp also topped the list of performers.

 Victoria Monét, who won three Grammys after the release of her first studio album last year, has also joined the lineup.
 Monét toured for her album over the past year, and even made a stop at Coachella in Indio this month.